getunid/unid-node-wallet-sdk/README.md

 ## Configuration

+Configuration should happen as early as possible in your application's lifecycle.
-After you've completed setting up your account through [UNiD Studio](https://www.getunid.io/), you will get values: `clientId`, `clientSecret`, and `encryptionKey`.
-These values are managed by each tenants and used for authorization to other DIDs and SDS endpoints.
+Once you have set up a cloud agent in [UNiD Studio](https://www.getunid.io/), you will get values required for configuration.

 ```typescript
 import { UNiD } from '@unid/node-wallet-sdk'